shane-kercheval/misc-projects/attribution-window-effects/attribution-window-simulation.md

 ### Simulate the the Diminishing Effect of the Variant Over Time.

-Now, let's simulate a diminishing effect that the variant has on a person, based on the number of days it takes them
+Now, let's simulate a diminishing effect that the variant has on a person, based on the number of days it takes them to convert (if they do convert).

 ![](attribution-window-simulation_files/figure-markdown_strict/unnamed-chunk-5-1.png)